Top White House official defends Trump's silence on Roy Moore

 Trump was quick to take aim this week at Sen. Al Franken, D-Minn., after a woman came forward to accuse Franken of groping and forcibly kissing her in 2006.
 Franken has apologized.
 But the president has not been vocal on Moore, did not answer when asked about him earlier this week, and he has not called for Moore to back out of the race.

-The president’s relative silence on Moore and the national conversation on the pervasiveness of sexual harassment in America has drawn renewed attention to women who made their own allegations against Trump last year during the 2016 presidential campaign.
-More than a dozen women publicly came forward to accuse Trump of sexual misconduct -- all stories Trump has denied.
+The president’s relative silence on Moore and the national conversation on the pervasiveness of sexual harassment in America has drawn renewed attention to the women who made their own allegations against Trump last year during the 2016 presidential campaign.
+More than a dozen women publicly came forward to accuse Trump of sexual misconduct — all allegations Trump has denied.

 Many lawmakers on Capitol Hill are trying to take that action further.